-Registered Shareholders may attend the virtual Meeting and vote their Shares during the Meeting.
-If you plan to attend the Meeting and wish to vote your Shares during the virtual Meeting, do not complete or return the enclosed proxy.
+Registered Shareholders may attend the Meeting and vote their Shares in person during the Meeting.
+If you plan to attend the Meeting and wish to vote your Shares in person during the Meeting, do not complete or return the enclosed proxy.
 Your vote will be taken and counted at the Meeting.
-If you are a Registered Shareholder, you can vote your shares during the Meeting using the control number found on the form of proxy from our transfer agent, TSX Trust Company.
+Please register with our transfer agent, TSX Trust Company, when you arrive at the Meeting.